Wardrobe of Mary, Queen of Scots: Clothing in the inventories and treasurer's accounts

 This was one of fifteen embroidered skirts with passementerie listed in 1562.
 There were six plain skirts, and fifteen skirts of cloth of gold or silver.
 A cloth of gold skirt with matching sleeves was given to Magdalen Livingstone for her wedding.
 A skirt of cloth of silver was unpicked in 1566 for fabric to dress a bed.
 Mary had several skirts made to match doublets, in silk camlet, velvet, and satin.
 Mary wore skirts over a shaped farthingale, these were lined or doubled with taffeta, and their bell-shaped form stiffened with "girds" of whale baleen.
-In December 1563 the tailor Jacques de Senlis reworked an old black velvet skirt that had belonged to Mary of Guise into a new style for the queen.
+In December 1563 the tailor and valet of the wardrobe Jacques de Senlis reworked an old black velvet skirt that had belonged to Mary of Guise into a new style for the queen.

-The account mention furnishings and beds, and a variety of accessories including velvet collars for the queen's little dogs, "les petitz chiens de la Royne".
+Hats for Mary and Darnley were made by Johnnie Dabrow, a Portuguese milliner who had settled in Edinburgh.
+Linen was bought to line her bath, and a kind of canvas or linen called "plet" was used to line coffers for stroting clothes and to wrap jewels.
+The accounts also mention furnishings and beds, and a variety of accessories including collars for the queen's little dogs, "les petitz chiens de la Royne", made from a length of vintage blue velvet.

 The Scots language and older French vocabulary in the inventories of Mary, Queen of Scots can be difficult to read and interpret.
+Some linen mouchoirs in the inventories may have been handkerchiefs, while others appear to be head coverings.
+A French word caleçons appearing as "callesons" or as a "pair of kelsounis", in lists of her linen, may be a word for linen hose or stockings, or for pairs of drawers.
+Linen was given to the governess of the fool known as La Jardiniere to make three "paires de callesons" and some "mouchoirs".
+One of Mary's French gentlewomen Mademoiselle Rallay made night caps or "coifs" for the queen from Holland linen.

 Some help is given by the original cross-referencing numbers which were printed in the 19th-century editions.
 French and Scots language entries for the same item can be compared, in many cases giving insightful contemporary translations.
 The letter "H" seen in the inventories refers to items confiscated from Huntly Castle, and a letter "S" means an item was at Stirling Castle.

+Mary's French vocabulary and the French words used by her clerks caused confusion when she was in England.
+In 1584, Ralph Sadler had to explain that she wanted "Turkey-work foot carpets" (rugs) to lay around her bed.
+A French phrase used for these rough-textured hairy rugs tapisserie velue had been confused with velvet cloths, tapisserie de veloux.